symfony/symfony-docs/controller/error_pages.rst

 In the :doc:`development environment </configuration/environments>`,
-Symfony catches all the exceptions and displays a special **exception page** with lots of debug information to help you quickly discover the root problem:
+Symfony catches all the exceptions and displays a special **exception page** with lots of debug information to help you discover the root problem:

 .. image:: /_images/controller/error_pages/exceptions-in-dev-environment.png
    :alt: A typical exception page in the development environment